haskell/containers/docs/sequence.rst

     Seq.empty :: Seq a
     Seq.empty = ...

-Creates a sequence with zero elements.
+:seq:`empty` creates a sequence with zero elements.

 ::